Hafren Dyfrdwy: Chester Waterworks Company

 A water supply system has been present in Chester since Roman times with water taken from the River Dee and small local sources.
 There certainly appears to have been a well at Christleton to the east of the city in the 14th century and by 1537 records reveal a conduit being built from Broughton to convey water into the city.

-In 1838 the City of Chester Waterworks Company was established inheriting an intake at the causeway – now called Chester Weir.
+The City of Chester Waterworks Company was established by the Chester Water Act 1826 (7 Geo.
+4. c. cx), inheriting an intake at the causeway – now called Chester Weir.
 The Chester Weir intake was used until 2015.

+The Chester Waterworks Company (Constitution and Regulation) Order 1998 (SI 1998/281) reorganised the Chester Waterworks Company into Chester Waterworks plc.

 Merger

-In 1994, the Wrexham and East Denbighshire Water Company was re-organised into a PLC, known as Wrexham Water, and the new parent company Dee Valley Group was established to act as a holding company to the new company.
-In 1997, the group purchased Chester Waterworks, and over the next year, combined operations from both entities into Dee Valley Water.
+In 1994, the Wrexham and East Denbighshire Water Company (Constitution and Regulation) Order 1994 (SI 1994/2205) reorganised the Wrexham and East Denbighshire Water Company into Wrexham Water plc, and the new parent company Dee Valley Group was established to act as a holding company to the new company.

+In 1997, the Dee Valley Group purchased Chester Waterworks, and over the next year, combined operations from both entities into Dee Valley Water.
 In 2002, Dee Valley Group was listed on the London Stock Exchange with the ticker code DVW.